bunyan-logger/bunyan_core/README.md

 ### Log Message Format Specifications

-The `Stderr` writer tries to create nicely formatted output.
+The `Device` writer tries to create nicely formatted output.
 For example, it will try to indent multi-line messages so the start of the text of the message lines up, and it recognizes things such as maps when laying out nontext data.